-- statements that meet the requirements of Chapter 9.
-Cash on hand is not eligible for consideration as a compensating factor. - The applicant(s) (all employed applicants) has been continuously employed with their current primary employer for a minimum of two years.
-A Request for Verification of Employment (VOE) (Form RD 1910-5, comparable HUD, FHA, VA or Fannie Mae form, or other equivalent), or a VOE prepared by an employment verification service (e.g., The Work Number.) must be provided.
-Applicants that have received Social Security benefits or retirement income for two years may utilize this compensating factor with documentation to support the history of receipt of benefits.
-This compensating factor is not applicable for self-employed applicants. - Debt Ratio Waiver Request and Agency Approval: - O Debt ratio waivers must be requested and documented by the approved lender.
-The lender requests Agency concurrence with the debt ratio waiver by submitting a signed underwriting analysis that cites one or more of the above acceptable compensating factors.
+- Debt Ratio Waiver Request and Agency Approval: - O Debt ratio waivers must be requested and documented by the approved lender.
+The lender requests Agency concurrence with the debt ratio waiver by submitting an underwriting analysis that cites one or more of the above acceptable compensating factors.
 Lenders may utilize Fannie Mae 1008 / Freddie Mac 1077, Uniform Underwriting and Transmittal Summary, or similar form.
 Evidence of the compensating factor, such as a VOR, VOD, and/or VOE, must be submitted to the Agency for approval. - The issuance of the Conditional Commitment for a Loan Note Guarantee represents Agency approval of the ratio waiver.